-- Government Orders are issued regarding the management, supervision, safety and tasting of food before serving to children. - Government Orders are issued regarding hand washing before and after lunch/Tiffin. - Hand washing campaign was launched and wide publicity of programme was done through banners, hoarding and press release. - Government Orders are issued about safety, hygiene & security of the food grains. - Use of branded condiments, oils & pulses in MDM. - Regular meeting of SMCs, Block/District level steering cum monitoring committee. - Regular meetings of district vigilance and monitoring committee. - Government Orders are issued to all CMOs to check the adulteration in the food grains and other condiments available in local market. - Government Orders are issued regarding management, monitoring and evaluation of the scheme. - During lifting of food grains, joint inspections are done by the member of FCI/Food Grain Inspector of concerned DSO, a member nominated by District Magistrate and a member of Department of Education.
+- Government Orders are issued regarding the management, supervision, safety and tasting of food before serving to children. - Government Orders are issued regarding hand washing before and after lunch/Tiffin.

+- Government Orders are issued about safety, hygiene & security of the food grains. - Use of branded condiments, oils & pulses in MDM. - Regular meeting of SMCs, Block/District level steering cum monitoring committee. - Regular meetings of district vigilance and monitoring committee. - Government Orders are issued to all CMOs to check the adulteration in the food grains and other condiments available in local market. - Government Orders are issued regarding management, monitoring and evaluation of the scheme. - During lifting of food grains, joint inspections are done by the member of FCI/Food Grain Inspector of concerned DSO, a member nominated by District Magistrate and a member of Department of Education.
 Sample is collected at the time of lifting by above members of Joint Committee. - All important telephone numbers of nearest hospital, doctors and other officials of education department should be either painted on the walls of the Kitchen cum Store or class room.